- Using a Japanese keyboard on Windows 10 can prove difficult if you don't have access to the right information.

 - Now you should see it in the right corner of your taskbar.

 With a right-click on the A icon, you can choose the keyboard mode you want, Hiragana or Katakana.

-A list will pop up and you can use the arrow keys and space bar to go through the options available.
+A list will pop up and you can use the arrow keys and space bar to go through the available options.

 Now you are all set and can practice Japanese typing without needing a special keyboard.
 Let us know whether you found our article useful and learned everything you wanted to know about adding and using the Japanese keyboard on your device.